nvoevodin/tlc_data_hub_RShiny_app/README.md

 - &#x1F4C8; **Downloadable Reports and Raw Data**

     The DataHub allows you to download summary reports of the pages with the selections that you made in the control bar.
 The format of the file is 'HTML'.
 THe size is approx. 8mb.
 The reports can be further used for analyses or presentations.
 Additionally, you can visit the DataBank section of the app and download the raw data that we used to build this tool.

 - &#x1F4C8; **Frequency of Updates & Diagram**

     The app will be updated once a month on the 25th of each month.
 There is a delay in us receiving and publishing data to the Open Data portal and this is reflected in the app.
 For example: on 26th of May the latest data on the app will be from March.
 Here is the whole workflow:
+    #DataBricks in the diagram below mean the use of R, Python, or any other scripting to facilitate the transition between the steps.

 ```mermaid
 graph LR